carcaschoi/ReiNX-Spoofer-mod/README.md

 # ReiNX-Spoofer (mod by carcaschoi)
-This repo has a tiny mod of this [repo](https://git.nicholemattera.com/NicholeMattera/ReiNX-Spoofer) by NicholeMattera.
+This repo has a tiny mod of this original [repo](https://git.nicholemattera.com/NicholeMattera/ReiNX-Spoofer) by NicholeMattera.

 # How it works & what is the usage:
 Deceive ReiNX when running atmosphere, so thst you can spoof tinfoil & enjoy ReiNX unique services